vaiibhavgupta/udacity-data-scientist-nanodegree/project_disaster_reponse_pipeline/readme.md

 # Disaster Response Message Classification Pipeline Project
-Welcome to repository of Project 2 of Udacity's Data Scientist Nanodegree in collaboration with [Figure 8](https://appen.com).
+Welcome to the repository of Second Project of Udacity's Data Scientist Nanodegree in collaboration with [Figure 8](https://appen.com).

 ## Project Overview

 ## Project Structure
 - **_data_** - A sub-directory containing training dataset and cleaned and processed dataset.